qunitjs/qunit/docs/assert/false.md

 `false( actual [, message ] )`

-A boolean check, equivalent to JUnit's `assertFalse()`.
-Passes if the first argument is false.
+A strict comparison that passes if the first argument is boolean `false`.

 | name               | description                          |
 |--------------------|--------------------------------------|